 I’m feeling very anxious about the coronavirus outbreak, who do I talk to?

 Take a deep breath and don’t go into panic mode.
 Call a friend or family member and talk about your feelings.
 Chances are they are feeling the same and it helps to talk to another person about your concerns.
 Avoid watching, reading or listening to news that can cause you to feel anxious or distressed.
+Try to create a schedule and stick to it each day.
 If you need to talk to a professional about your feelings and thoughts, call your doctor.

 Read this good article: Feeling Anxiety About Coronavirus?
 A Psychologist Offers Tips to Stay Clearheaded. https://www.ucsf.edu/news/2020/03/416836/feeling-anxiety-about-coronavirus-psychologist-offers-tips-stay-clearheaded